 Amanda Grace Ewing

-I am a Diversity, Equity, and Inclusion (DE&I) Educator; Director-Dramaturg; and Intimacy Choreographer.
+I am an Educator, Intimacy Choreographer, and Director-Dramaturg.
 For me, the thing that ties all of these roles together is advocacy and service to community.
-As a consultant DE&I Educator, I support arts and community non-profits in advancing their anti-racism goals.
-As a Director, my role is to create productions that serve as a catalyst for social change, both in and outside of the rehearsal and production.
+As a consultant Educator, I support arts and community non-profits in advancing their inclusion and culture goals.
+As a Director-Dramaturg, my role is to create productions that serve as a catalyst for social change, both in and outside of the rehearsal and production.
 And as an Intimacy Choreographer, I collaborate with directors and actors to create repeatable, specific, affirming, and consent based intimacy.

-I have built a career where I am able to use the arts to strengthen constituent participation in DE&I education.
-As a DE&I educator and facilitator at the University of Michigan, I provide training and consultation for staff and students at the University of Michigan – specializing in creative social justice engagement.
-In my role, I create DE&I curriculum, oversee budgets, collaborate on campus climate change initiatives, and train facilitators of all levels.
-Throughout my career, I have been a sought after collaborator on DE&I initiatives, specifically around raising engagement and enthusiasm for inclusion and belonging work.
+I have built a career where I am able to use the arts to strengthen constituent participation social change driven education.
+In my professional life I provide training and consultation for staff and students in a higher ed context – specializing in creative social justice engagement.
+In my role, I create curriculum, oversee budgets, collaborate on campus climate change initiatives, and train facilitators of all levels.
+Throughout my career, I have been a sought after collaborator, specifically around raising engagement and enthusiasm for inclusion and belonging work.

-I have spent much of my arts career collaborating with community driven arts organizations such as A Host of People, a Detroit-based theatre and performance company where I am a Core Ensemble Member, and BoxFest Detroit, a women’s directing festival where I am the Artistic Director.
+I have spent much of my arts career collaborating with community driven arts organizations such as A Host of People, a Detroit-based theatre and performance company where I am an the Connectivity Manager and BoxFest Detroit, a women’s directing festival where I am a former Artistic Director.
 I have a Master of Arts from King’s College, London in Theatre & Performance Studies, am a third generation Arab American, and am based in Dearborn, MI.
-I am a member of Literary Managers and Dramaturgs of the Americas, Pedagogy and Theatre of the Oppressed, and a member at large for the Theatre and Social Change focus group of the Association for Theatre in Higher Education.

 I am an arts for social change maker, and I can’t wait to collaborate with you.